1980s

 The 1980s saw great advances in genetic and digital technology.
 After years of animal experimentation since 1985, the first genetic modification of 10 adult human beings took place in May 1989, a gene tagging experiment which led to the first true gene therapy implementation in September 1990.
 The first "designer babies", a pair of female twins, were created in a laboratory in late 1989 and born in July 1990 after being sex-selected via the controversial assisted reproductive technology procedure preimplantation genetic diagnosis.
 Gestational surrogacy was first performed in 1985 with the first birth in 1986, making it possible for a woman to become a biological mother without experiencing pregnancy for the first time in history.

-The 1980s was also an era of tremendous population growth around the world, surpassing the 1970s and 1990s, and arguably being the largest in human history.
-Population growth was particularly rapid in a number of African, Middle Eastern, and South Asian countries during this decade, with rates of natural increase close to or exceeding 4% annually.

-The 1980s saw the advent of the ongoing practice of sex-selective abortion in China and India as ultrasound technology permitted parents to selectively abort baby girls.

-The global internet took shape in academia by the second half of the 1980s, as well as many other computer networks of both academic and commercial use such as USENET, Fidonet, and the Bulletin Board System.
-By 1989 the Internet and the networks linked to it were a global system with extensive transoceanic satellite links and nodes in most developed countries.
-Based on earlier work, from 1980 onwards Tim Berners Lee formalized the concept of the World Wide Web by 1989.
+The global internet took shape in academia by the second half of the 1980s, as well as many other computer networks of both academic and commercial use such as USENET, Fidonet, and the bulletin board system.
+By 1989, the Internet and the networks linked to it were a global system with extensive transoceanic satellite links and nodes in most developed countries.
+Based on earlier work, from 1980 onwards Tim Berners-Lee formalized the concept of the World Wide Web by 1989.
 Television viewing became commonplace in the Third World, with the number of TV sets in China and India increasing by 15 and 10 times respectively.

 The Atari Video Computer System console became widespread in the first part of the decade, often simply called "Atari".
-1980's Atari VCS port of Space Invaders was the first killer app.
+The 1980 Atari VCS port of Space Invaders was its first killer app.
 The video game crash of 1983 ended the system's popularity and decimated the industry until the Nintendo Entertainment System re-established the console market in North America.
 The hand-held Game Boy launched in 1989.
 Super Mario Bros. and Tetris were the decade's best selling games.
 Pac-Man was the highest grossing arcade game.
 Home computers became commonplace.
 The 1981 IBM PC led to a large market for IBM PC compatibles.
 The 1984 release of the Macintosh popularized the WIMP style of interaction.

-During the 1980s, the world population grew from 4.4 to 5.3 billion people.
-There were approximately 1.33 billion births and 480 million deaths.